Sparse Portfolio selection via Bayesian Multiple testing: Asymptotic Optimality

 \section{Asymptotic Optimality}

-The notion of `Asymptotic Bayes Optimality under Sparsity' (ABOS) introduced in \citep{Bogdan.2011}.
+The notion of `Asymptotic Bayes Optimality under Sparsity' (ABOS) was introduced in \citep{Bogdan.2011}.
 This has been extended to show optimality of one-group models in \citep{Datta.Ghosh.2013}.
-In particular, it is shown that if the global shrinkage parameter $\tau$ of the horse-shoe prior is chosen to be the same order as $p$, then the natural decision rule induced by the Horseshoe prior attains the risk of the Bayes oracle upto O(1) with a constant close to the constant in the oracle.
+In particular, it is shown that if the global shrinkage parameter $\tau$ of the horseshoe prior is chosen to be the same order as $p$, then the natural decision rule induced by the horseshoe prior attains the risk of the Bayes oracle up to O(1) with a constant close to the constant in the oracle.
 There have been several studies following this in the one-parameter setting.
 Here we extend these results to the multi-parameter setting.
 The asymptotic framework that we work under is motivated by \citep{Bogdan.2011}.
-For extending their result to the ($k+1$)-dimensional case, we need the following assumption.
+For extending the result to the ($k+1$)-dimensional case, we need the following assumption.